keironchaudhry/first-project/README.md

 7. Footer crops outside of website border as screen sizes collapse lower.
 * Solution: Changed the font size on the i elements to fix the spacing.

+8. Left-side margin on input labels mis-alignment in responsive design.
+* Solution: Gone through the responsive design and adjusted margin on label.

+9. Resolution size of contact-page hero image taking long to load and too big.
+* Solution: First resized image, which fixed issue initially, but decided to totally replace the image with a smaller resolution image.

 **Ongoing bugs**